adobe/xdm/CONTRIBUTING.md

 We use built-in JSON Schema capabilities to provide extensibility.
 These capabilities are augmented by some JSON LD-inspired extensions, without requiring consumers to become full-blown JSON LD processors.
 There are two modes of making XDM extensible: through custom properties and through new schemas.
-Custom properties are discussed below, new schemas will be defined in the future.
+Custom properties and deriving new schemas from existing schemas are discussed in the next two sections

 #### Custom Properties